Roco Tips for Maintaining Rescue Skills in the Midst of Coronavirus

 If we anticipate converting a lowering system to a haul system or vice versa, can we make the conversion efficiently?
 This is where the use of modern friction control devices makes our job so much easier and safer.
-If you are using a device like the Petzl I’D or Maestro, or the CMC MPD, or any device that can be used for friction control and as a change of direction and progress capture in a haul system, it is good to practice the conversion back and forth from haul to lower and lower to haul, even with a load suspended.
+If you are using a device like the Petzl I’D or Maestro, the CMC MPD or Clutch, or any device that can be used for friction control and as a change of direction and progress capture in a haul system, it is good to practice the conversion back and forth from haul to lower and lower to haul, even with a load suspended.

 MECHANICAL ADVANTAGESPractice building vertical simple MAs, horizontal Z-rigs, and also compound MAs.
 Make sure there is always a progress capture or ratchet built into the system.
 On the final checks, the system must be the proper ratio, including a final change of direction if called for, have a functioning ratchet, and all carabiners must be locked.
 If you want a little tip that works no matter what you are doing, it is this credo: